 The coach, in his equipping of the people, should have a goal in mind.
 And he should be working from a plan designed to accomplish that goal.
-In vs. 12-13 Paul gives us the desired result of that game plan; the development of a unified, mature and Christ-like body.
+In vs. 12-13, Paul gives us the desired result of that game plan; the development of a unified, mature, and Christ-like church.
 While the ways a church may use to reach that state will vary from body to body, the desired end state is the same for all of them.

 Commitment to the Game Plan

-As a church we also need to be holding firmly to the truth.
+As a church, we also need to be holding firm to the truth.
 There are so many deceptive doctrines, with just as many proponents of those falsehoods.
 And they are looking for fertile soil to put down roots and corrupt a church body.
-As we are properly trained, and committed to God’s word, and his way for us, we will learn to recognize, and be resistant to, falsehood.
+As we are properly trained, and committed to God’s word, and his way for us, we will learn to recognize and be resistant to falsehood.